 30% for non-resident Indian depositors

-Interest will be levied at the Post Office Savings Account interest rate
+If the deposit is closed after 6 months but before 1 year from the date of deposit: Interest will be levied at the Post Office Savings Account interest rate

-You can also extend your Post Office fixed deposit investment for a tenor equal to the period for which you originally opened the deposit.
+You can also extend your Post Office Fixed Deposit investment for a tenor equal to the period for which you originally opened the deposit.
 The Post Office FD interest rate prevailing at the time of original maturity will be applicable on the extended deposit.

 For 1-year deposits: Within 6 months of maturity